browserengineering/book/book/animations.md

 won't.

 We can do even better by placing entire display list *subtrees* that aren't animating into the same composited layer.
-This will let us run some visual effects in the raster phase, reducing the number of composited layers even more.
+This will run some visual effects in the raster phase, reducing the number of composited layers even more.
 To implement this, add a new `needs_compositing` field, which is `True` when a visual effect should go in the draw display list and `False` when it should go into a composited layer.
 We'll set it to `False` for most visual effects:

 ``` {.python expected=False}
 class VisualEffect: